ujjwalguptaofficial/fortjs-doc/docs/component/component.md

 ---
 sidebar_position: 11
-title: "Components"
+title: "Component"
-keywords: [components, modularize, app, fortjs, node]
+keywords: [Fort.js, Components, Walls, Shields, Guards, Application Structure, Security, Documentation]
-description: "Description about components of fortjs"
+description: "Explore the versatile components in Fort.js, including Walls, Shields, and Guards.
+Learn how to use them to enhance your application's structure and security."
 ---

 # Component